-If the soils underlying the lime stabilized layer is moisture conditioned to a thickness of 12 inches, potential vertical movement on the order of 3 inches is anticipated at the subgrade elevation.
+If the soils underlying the "stabilized subgrade layer" are Moisture Conditioned to a depth of 12 inches below the bottom of the stabilized subgrade, potential vertical movements on the order of 3 inches is anticipated.

 It should be noted that expansive clay does not shrink/swell without changes in moisture content, and thus good site design is very important to minimize movements.
 Coping with problems of shrink/swell due to expansive clays is a "fact of life" in the Texas region of south western U.S.A.